broadinstitute/cellpainting-gallery/documentation/data_structure.md

 #### arrayed metadata

-The `metadata` folder has a slightly different structure from other `workspace` folders, as explained in the [profiling recipe](https://github.com/cytomining/profiling-recipe#metadata-platemap-and-barcode_platemap-files)
+The `metadata` folder has a slightly different structure from other `workspace` folders.
+It complies with [pycytominer](https://github.com/cytomining/pycytominer) metadata requirements.

+Additional context and information may also be found in the [profiling recipe](https://github.com/cytomining/profiling-recipe#metadata-platemap-and-barcode_platemap-files) and the [Image-based Profiling Handbook](https://cytomining.github.io/profiling-handbook/05-create-profiles.html#create-metadata-files).

 ```
 └── metadata